 Caregiver Flex Account

 The primary caregiver cannot be paid for their caregiving role.
 However, this flex account does allow caregivers to be reimbursed for expenses associated with caregiving that have been pre-approved by the DCCI.
 (Original receipts must be provided for reimbursement).
-At the time of this writing, reimbursable expenses are capped at $150 / month.
-An expense that is typically allowed is to use the funds towards respite care, which generally includes the ability to pay other friends or family members to provide care.
+An expense that is typically allowed is to use the funds toward respite care, which generally includes the ability to pay other friends or family members to provide care.

-This is a monthly (first Tuesday of the month) support group that allows caregivers to connect with other primary caregivers, as well as to gain useful information.
+This is a support group that allows caregivers to connect with other primary caregivers, as well as to gain useful information.
 In order to participate, the caregiver must register prior to the telephone support group.
 Via a conference call, the call organizer, an expert on a given topic, and caregivers are all connected.
 Each support group is approximately an hour in length.